gheenie/prog-big-data-analytics-project-2/report.md

 ![ERD diagram](erd.png)

 The ER model is based on PostgreSQL.
 The difference with MySQL is VARCHAR does not require a specific number.
+The diagram can be reproduced on `dbdiagram.io/d` using the code in `supporting materials/code for erd.txt`.

 # Task 2